 Get your rabbits used to human touch by socialising them early.
-Rabbits who aren't handled regularly from a young age, or rough handling at any age, may find human contact distressing.
+Rabbits who aren't handled regularly from a young age, or who experience rough handling at any age, may find human contact distressing.

-Move slowly and talk quietly around rabbits so not to startle them.
-They're more likely to be relaxed in a quiet and calm handling environment
+Move slowly and talk quietly around rabbits so as not to startle them.
+They're more likely to be relaxed in a quiet and calm handling environment.

-Covering their eyes (with a towel or in the crook of your arm) can help them feel more relaxed whilst being held, but you should ensure the nares (nostrils) aren't obstructed.
+Covering their eyes with a towel or in the crook of your arm can help them feel more relaxed while being held, but you should ensure their nostrils aren't blocked.

-- Hold rabbits gently but firmly, ensure one hand supports their back and hindquarters at all time.
+- Hold rabbits gently but firmly - ensure one hand supports their back and hindquarters at all times.
 Help them feel secure by holding all four feet against your body.

-- Never pick rabbits up by their ears.
-It would be extremely stressful and is highly likely to injure them.
+- Never pick rabbits up by their ears - this would be extremely stressful and is highly likely to injure them.

-- Reduce stress and minimise the risk of injury by using the minimum level of restraint necessary.
-This depends on the animal's temperament, health status and the activity undertaken.
+- Minimise restraint - reduce stress and minimise the risk of injury by using the minimum level of restraint necessary.
+This depends on your pet's temperament, health and activity.

-- Supervise children at all times, and only adults or responsible older children should be able to pick up rabbits.
+- Supervise children at all times - only adults or responsible older children should be able to pick up rabbits.

-- Avoid placing rabbits on slippery surfaces.
-Placing a towel down can help make rabbits feel more secure.
+- Avoid placing rabbits on slippery surfaces - putting a towel down can help make rabbits feel more secure.

-If you're concerned about your rabbits' behaviour, seek veterinary advice to rule out any form of illness or injury that could be causing problems.
+If you're concerned about your rabbit's behaviour, ask your vet to rule out any form of illness or injury that could be causing problems.
 Their reaction to handling may also depend on their past handling experiences, so you'll need patience to help grow their confidence around people.

-Please download our Rabbit handling advice (PDF 380KB) for more on handling and training.
-Or why not try something new today and enjoy watching your rabbits investigate and play with different toys and objects.
+Have a read of our rabbit handling advice for more on handling and training your rabbit.
+Or why not try something new today and enjoy watching your rabbits investigate and play with different toys and objects?